 The syllabus writers also go into great depth about humanistic teaching approaches.
 I think that overworked teachers might have too many other things on their minds to be “humanistic”.

 I guess that syllabus writers’ compliance with tradition and the grammatical syllabus is understandable.
 Secondary school language teaching is all about teaching to the test.
 Therefore, syllabus writers and the Ministry of Education don’t care about what natural spoken English actually consists of.
 Why would they bother about referring to authentic English conversations, corpora and scrutinising the major patterns of use in spoken and written registers?
-In sum, the easy way out for syllabus writing pen-pushers is to include everything under the sun in their syllabus.
+In sum, the easy way out for syllabus writing pen-pushers is to include everything under the sun in their syllabuses.

-WHAT DOES A TYPICAL SPOKEN ENGLISH SYLLABUS FOR INTERMEDIATE LEARNERS IN POLISH STATE SECONDARY SCHOOLS LOOK LIKE?
+WHAT DOES A TYPICAL SPOKEN ENGLISH language SYLLABUS FOR INTERMEDIATE LEARNERS IN POLISH STATE SECONDARY SCHOOLS LOOK LIKE?

 As expected, the 110-page syllabus I’ve analysed is overly dense regarding vocabulary and grammar.

 Let’s analyse the role of vocabulary and grammar in this syllabus, and then consider some other prominent features:

 For both basic and advanced levels, vocabulary topics are broken down into 14 sections.
 Some of these topics include Education, Work, Health and Sport.